 Take Command organizes your Windows command prompts

 Take Command is a comprehensive interactive GUI and Windows command line toolkit that makes your Windows command prompts easier to use and far more powerful.
-Take Command includes optional File Explorer-style integration, tabbed console windows, major enhancements to standard Windows CMD commands such as COPY, DEL, MOVE, SET, and START, and adds 170+ new commands, vastly improved command line editing and programmable tab filename and directory completion, and thousands of other features.
+Take Command includes optional Windows Explorer integration, tabbed console windows, major enhancements to standard Windows CMD commands such as COPY, DEL, FOR, MOVE, SET, and START, and adds 170+ new commands, vastly improved command line editing, programmable tab filename and directory completion, and thousands of other features.

 In addition, Take Command is a powerful batch file programming tool, including an integrated IDE with a sophisticated editor and batch debugger.
 Take Command offers extensions such as DO loops, SWITCH statements, error and exception handling, system monitoring, third-party plugins, and more than 640 built-in variables and functions.

 Reverse Proxy plugin provided by Sites R Us (sitesrus.ca)

 Are you frustrated with the limitations of the CMD command line and batch scripting?
 Do you yearn for a real scripting language, and an integrated IDE and batch debugger?
 How about a Windows command processor that can do all of that, and still run your existing CMD prompt commands and batch files?

 Take Command is our flagship product.
 For 25 years, JP Software has been helping programmers, system administrators, technical support professionals, and advanced users save time and money, and cure their Windows command prompt frustrations.
 Take Command offers a new approach to working in Windows, bringing users the power of the command line and the ease of use of the Windows GUI.
 Take Command includes a complete CMD replacement command shell that provides you with a vastly better Windows command line UI, and thousands of features that are not available in CMD command prompt commands (or even in those vaunted Linux shells).